elamje/FunctionalProgrammingCompanies/README.md

 #### Qualifiers (albeit somewhat subjective):
 - Core product, or major services run on Functional Programming Paradigm
 - Company is known by many technologist and/or consumers
-- Company is found with many FP jobs online or has many FP developers on LinkedIn
+- Company has many FP jobs online or has many FP developers on LinkedIn

 #### Contribute:
 - Make an issue for companies that you believe are erroneously listed, with description of why you believe that